rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 ### <a name="rhetorical"></a> Rhetorical Power ###

-> "Going public"... is a strategy whereby a president promotes himself and his policies in Washington by appealing directly to the American public for support.
+> "'Going public'... is a strategy whereby a president promotes himself and his policies in Washington by appealing directly to the American public for support."
 >
 > \- Samuel Kernell, author of *Going Public*